lupasearch/lupasearch-client/docs/components/search-results.md

 - `splitExpensiveRequests` - if set to true, facet and refiner requests will be issued separately, instead of being included in the main search query.
 This is useful for large datasets.

 - `loadingSkeleton.enabled` - show loading skeleton while search results are loading.
 Defaults to `false`.
 You can use your own css clases to adjust skeleton heights and appearance.

+- `loadingSkeleton.showOnEveryFetch` - show loading skeleton on every search query fetch, not only on the first one.
+You can choose to show skeleton for results, facets and similar queries separately.

 # Query parameters